Galway county football team: 2014–present: Management of former players, Walsh and Joyce

 In September 2014, former Sligo manager Kevin Walsh was installed as the new Galway manager.
-2015 proved to be a mixed period during the league.
+The 2015 season proved to be a mixed period during the league.
 Despite a good start in their first two outings with wins over Meath and Westmeath, Galway fell short against Down and against Cavan and Laois but showed great confidence against old rivals Roscommon despite being behind by seven points at half-time.
 The game against Kildare proved pivotal; it resulted in Kildare being relegated to Division 3 and Galway remaining in Division 2.

 In the 2015 Connacht SFC, Galway defeated New York and Leitrim before losing to Mayo in the semi-final.
 The team then defeated Armagh in a 2016 All-Ireland SFC qualifier.
 Then defeated Derry in another.
 Then Donegal knocked Galway out.

-In the 2016 Connacht SFC semi-final, Galway was set to face archrival Mayo in Castlebar.
+During the 2016 season, Galway was set to face archrival Mayo in Castlebar in the Connacht SFC semi-final.
 After staying close to the favourite for the majority of the game, Galway seemed to be slipping away.
 Down four points with less than 20 minutes to go, Gary Sice reduced the deficit to one point.
 On the ensuing kick-out, Thomas Flynn stole the ball and went nose in towards the Mayo goalmouth and scored.
 Galway added two more quick points to go up two minutes after being down four.
 Galway held on to the lead in the end, winning by a scoreline of 1–12 to 0–12 in what was one of the most unexpected wins of the 2016 championship.
 Galway took on Roscommon in the 2016 Connacht SFC final, held on a rain-soaked day at Pearse Stadium.
 Galway gave up a two-point lead, allowing Roscommon to force a replay.
 A week later, Galway made sure the first game was as close to the Nestor Cup as Roscommon would get.
 Two goals by Danny Cummins and one by Gary Sice gave Galway an 11-point victory in the replay.
 Galway was Connacht SFC winner for a 45th time (but for the first time in eight years).
 In the 2016 All-Ireland SFC quarter-final, Galway met Tipperary.
 Galway lost that game by a scoreline of 3–13 to 1–10.